corsairmarks/combined_silfae_revisited/mod/README.md

 * Override Isolated Valley (`d_alien_pets_deposit`) to support new zoo building
 * Update pre-scripted empire (Kuri-octa-Xibi):
     * Octee-lan species:
-        * Remove Communal to bring trait point total back to up 0 - this is because Charismatic is now 2 points now
+        * Swap Rapid Breeders to Aquatic (requires the Aquatic Species Pack) to fit the role-play better
-        * Remove Wasteful and add Unruly in order to add Aquatic (requires the Aquatic Species Pack)
+        * Remove Communal because Charismatic is now 2 trait points now
     * Uses Origin: Syncretic Evolution (the Quoi-chi are the secondary species; requires Utopia)
     * Uses Aquatic cities and ships (requires the Aquatic Species Pack)
     * Can randomly spawn
 * Update custom starting initializer (Tsukimi Pool):
     * Now supports a variety of civics and origin starts (all the built-in ones)
-    * Muubul species: add Aquatic because they had an extra point
+    * Muubul species: add Natural Engineers because they had an extra trait point
-    * Yuibitt species: add Aquatic because they had an extra point
+    * Yuibitt species: add Aquatic and Slow Learners to use all available trait points
-    * Xueench species: add Aquatic (which allows the species to have 0 points but -1 picks)
+    * Xueench species: add Quick Learners because they had an extra trait point
     * Your former overlords, the Beep Boops, will spawn if the Synthetic Dawn DLC is active
     * Beep-Boop species: removed High Maintenance, add Efficient Processors so that all points are spent
     * Beep-Boop empire: now a regular empire, with a special exception allowing them to have a colony in the same system (in order to fight you)